 These tools don’t just affect the ease of your job; they also affect the satisfaction of your attendees.
 Today’s event-goers expect personalized experiences that operate smoothly with little-to-no tech hiccups.
-Congested registration lines, clunky mobile apps, lack of access to online information, and choppy streaming services can leave attendees feeling frustrated and put your future events at a disadvantage.
+Congested registration lines, clunky mobile apps, lack of access to online information, and choppy streaming services can leave attendees feeling frustrated.
+An unsatisfactory experience could even put your future events at risk for lower participation.

 Mistakes can and will happen, but it’s never a bad idea to brainstorm ways to leverage technology to smooth out the “wrinkles” you’ve experienced in the past while planning events.
 Our next section will cover some of the innovative ways you can use technology to make your next event more tech-driven than ever!

 Event marketers know that marketing strategies are all about bringing value to attendees and aligning their needs with useful products, services, and information.
-When it comes to your event, it’s important to get creative when determining new ways to reach attendees, gain their attention and tailor the event to their specific interests.
-Online event technology can help you achieve this.
+It's up to you to determine creative new ways to reach attendees, gain their attention, and tailor your event to their specific interests.

 Email marketing tools (like MailChimp, HubSpot, and Constant Contact) are perfect for personalizing communication with your attendees.
-You want them to feel that your event has been planned and executed with them in mind.
-By acknowledging your audience’s pain points and appealing to the topics they’re interested in, you’ll be more likely to catch their eye and convince them to attend your event.
+Start by acknowledging your audience’s pain points and appealing to the topics they’re interested in within your event marketing emails.
+This way, you’ll be more likely to catch their eye and convince them to attend your event.

-2. Use registration software to make event sign-up fast and easy.
+2. Use event registration software to simplify sign-ups.

 The registration process is everything.
 At this stage, people are still deciding whether your event is worth their time and attendance.
 They’re also exploring your event website and social media pages to see what your event is all about.
 What does your event aim to accomplish?
 What will attendees get out of the experience?

-Make event registration simple by using software like CVENT, or creating a simple form for attendees to fill out.
-A complicated registration process can turn potential attendees away, so make it your goal to remove any unnecessarily complicated processes during sign-up.
-Your guests will enjoy having the ability to book their tickets in advance and digital tickets for admittance, which eliminates the need for physical tickets at your event.
+Make event registration simple by using software like Cvent, or creating a simple form for attendees to fill out.
+A complicated registration process can turn potential attendees away.
+Make sure to remove any unnecessarily complicated processes during registration.
+Your attendees will enjoy having the option to book digital tickets in advance (and you'll eliminate the need for physical tickets).

-3. Leverage event diagramming software to bring your event layout to life.
+3. Leverage event diagramming software to design your floor plan.

-Event diagramming has quickly become one of the most essential technologies to the event set-up process.
-This type of software makes event space design simple by allowing you to create a “geographic setup” for your meeting.
-This includes where tradeshow booths and exhibits will be, where furniture and registration tables will be set up, and where buffet lines and banquet tables should be placed for optimal foot traffic.
+Event diagramming softward makes event space design simple by allowing your team to visualize where tradeshow booths and exhibits will be, where furniture and registration tables will be set up, where buffet lines and banquet tables should be placed for optimal foot traffic, and more.

-It’s essential to have a complete, detailed picture of how your event will approach seating, floor plans, foot traffic, lighting, cabling, furniture, décor, and other room elements.
-This is why event diagramming software is quickly becoming one of the most intuitive tools for visualizing how your event will function from a logistical standpoint.
+Event diagramming software gives your team a complete, detailed picture of how your event will approach seating, floor plans, foot traffic, lighting, cabling, furniture, décor, and other room elements.
 Many planners opt for drag-and-drop diagramming, but you can also play around with 3D walk-through software and interactive seating software to get a better idea of how your space design plan will work.

-Many attendees are already familiar with this technology, especially those who use facial recognition technology to gain access to their smartphones.
-Use this technology if you’re looking to streamline key attendee touchpoints while also collecting important information to improve future events.
-Facial recognition could be the key to speeding up event check-ins, improving security, and helping businesses collect more valuable leads in the future.
+Many attendees are already familiar with AI technology, especially those who use facial recognition systems to gain access to their smartphones.
+AI systems can streamline key attendee touchpoints, collect important information to improve future events, speed up check-in, and improve security.

 Photo Credit: CVENT